Pylons/pyramid/docs/tutorials/modwsgi/index.rst

 This guide will outline broad steps that can be used to get a :app:`Pyramid` application running under Apache via ``mod_wsgi``.
-This particular tutorial was developed under Apple's Mac OS X platform (Snow Leopard, on a 32-bit Mac), but the instructions should be largely the same for all systems, delta specific path information for commands and files.
+This particular tutorial was developed under Apple's macOS platform (Snow Leopard, on a 32-bit Mac), but the instructions should be largely the same for all systems, delta specific path information for commands and files.